All Episodes

 Yeah, I think the mob absolutely whacked Kennedy.

-Uh by Charles Brandt, and it's the oh Frank Sheeran.
+By Charles Brandt, and it's the, oh, Frank Sheeran.

 Yeah, Frank the Irishman Sheer.

-Well, yeah, I I think you know, I think it's uh and and like I said, in the movie, they kind of graze over it like if you if they could whack a fucking president, what's you gonna whack the president?
+So, yeah, I think, you know, I think it's and like I said, in the movie, they kind of graze over it.

-Yeah, yeah, what makes you think they wouldn't whack a union president and uh you know, it was just like I I totally believe that that's that's likely what happened.
+And, you know, it was just like, I totally believe that that's likely what happened.

-Yeah, and also the idea, like what are the odds that that Bobby would have been killed too if it wasn't the mafia?
+Yeah, and also the idea, like, what are the odds that Bobby would have been killed too if it wasn't the mafia?

 The mafia.

-So, you know, the Reek was basically put into law and and you know, he became sort of the Gestapo of the RICO Act and executing that and using it to bring down organized crime.
+So, you know, the RIC was basically put into law and, you know, he became sort of the Gestapo of the RICO Act and executing that and using it to bring down organized crime.

 If JFK was murdered and taken out of power, then why would Bobby Kennedy also have been whacked after that?